On Post-Selection Inference in A/B Tests: Confidence interval, Variance reduction and Cold start

-This assumes normality of the posterior distribution, which is only asymptotically true due to Bernstein-Von Mises theorem \citep{VanderVaart2000}.
-In this paper we focus on empirical performance of this CI and take the symmetric form as desired and required.
+This assumes normality of the posterior distribution, which is asymptotically true due to Bernstein-Von Mises theorem \citep{VanderVaart2000}.
+In this paper, we focus on empirical performance of this CI and take the symmetric form as desired and required.
+For RwES methods including TARwES, the regression model estimates $\e (\mu|\Delta)$, not $\var (\mu|\Delta)$.
+But we can use another regression model to estimate $\e (\mu^2|\Delta)$.
+Let $\Delta_B = \mu + \epsilon_B$ where $\epsilon_B$ is a noise independent of split A and $\mu$,